Skip to main content

 Severity: Warning.
 Default channels: Email and in app.

 A campaign's cost per acquisition over the recent window rose to a significant multiple of its own historical baseline.
-Conversions are getting meaningfully more expensive.
-This uses the same baseline ratio approach as CTR and conversion rate alerts, so the threshold scales with the campaign's own economics rather than a fixed dollar amount.
+Conversions get meaningfully more expensive.
+This uses the same baseline ratio approach as CTR and conversion rate alerts, so the threshold scales with the campaign's own economics, not a fixed dollar amount.

 Account changes

-One alert, state change.
-No threshold to tune.
+One alert.
+It is a state change.
+There is no threshold to tune.

 Account changed